Steve Bain

 This sort of internal lending has been commonplace since the 2008 financial crisis, and M2 has increased dramatically since that time.
 That extra money/credit had, until 2022, fueled an ever larger stock market and real estate bubble.

-Simple Money Multiplier Formula
+The Money Multiplier Formula Explained

 The money multiplier formula can be expressed as one of the simplest equations in Economics: